nextflow-io/nextflow/docs/operator.md

 ```

 :::{note}
-In the output, items from the 'left' channel always precede the corresponding items from the 'right' channel."
+In the output, items from the 'left' channel always precede the corresponding items from the 'right' channel.
 :::

 The `index` of a different matching element can be specified by using the `by` parameter.